Mat-O-Lab/AluTrace-Data-and-Documentation/README.md

 Mechanics of Materials IWM](https://www.iwm.fraunhofer.de/) and [fem Research Institute for Precious Metals and Metal Chemistry](https://www.fem-online.de/) used legacy data and supplemented it specifically to generate RDF data, which is provided decentrally via the very first implementation of the [Materials Data Space](https://www.materials.fraunhofer.de/de/strategische-initativen/materials-data-space-/aktuelles-/erste-mds-implementierung-.html).

 ## Organization of this repository
-This repository contains the deliverables of this project, including
+This repository contains the semantic data produced in this project, including
 - src:
   - the RDF data and ontologies, [->What data is provied?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies), [->How to use this data for different purposes?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/blob/main/src/RDF%20data%20and%20ontologies/README.md#how-to-use-this-data-for-different-purposes)
   - the SPARQL queries written for the project along with the returns of those SPARQL queries, [->What do the queries describe?](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/SPARQL%20queries%20and%20results)